Slovak police detain Italian suspects named by slain journalist

 Transparency International ranks Slovakia as the seventh most corrupt EU member.

-"Italians with ties to the mafia have found a second home in Slovakia.
-They started doing business, receiving subsidies, drawing EU funds, but especially building relationships with influential people in politics -- even in the government office of the Slovak Republic," Kuciak wrote.
+In his posthumously published report, Kuciak wrote: "Italians with ties to the mafia have found a second home in Slovakia.
+They started doing business, receiving subsidies, drawing EU funds, but especially building relationships with influential people in politics -- even in the government office of the Slovak Republic."

-Troskova, 30, and Fico's crisis management officer Viliam Jasan, who had past dealings with Vadala, said Wednesday they had given up their posts for the duration of the murder investigation, but denied any wrongdoing.
+Troskova, 30, and Fico's national security council officer Viliam Jasan, both of whom allegedly had past dealings with Vadala, said Wednesday they had given up their posts for the duration of the murder investigation, but "categorically rejected" any wrongdoing.

-"We categorically reject any connection with this tragedy," they said in a statement.
+Maria Troskova, a close Fico aide, was forced out on Wednesday after Kuciak alleged she had ties to Vadala, purportedly involved with 'Ndrangheta.

-Slovakia's leading SME broadsheet had first revealed details of Kuciak's investigation on Tuesday.
+Interior Minister Robert Kalinak said on Facebook on Thursday that Italian police, Europol, the FBI and Scotland Yard had pledged to help with the investigation.

 - 'End of an era' -